 Maybe it’s the details carved on a façade.
 Possibly cascading blooms frame an archway.
 Or the liveliness of a corner café that exudes the soul of Paris.
 Perhaps it is the way the silvery light falls across a cobblestone street.

-Saunter down these 21 unforgettable Paris streets, solo, with a travel partner or a loved one.
+These 27 Paris streets include a selection of famous Paris streets, prettiest of Paris streets, tiny cobbled lanes, and lively streets!
+Saunter to your heart’s content, solo, with a travel partner or a loved one.
 Rent a Velib bicycle to visit these streets of Paris, but don’t get it stolen as I did!

-Short on time to discover Paris streets on your own?
+Short on time to discover Parisian streets on your own?
 Why not try a guided walking tour through iconic neighbourhoods of Paris or a walking tour in le Marais or Montmartre?

-In the heart of old Paris at the western tip of Ile de la Cité lies Pont Neuf.
+In the heart of Paris’s 1st arrondissement, at the western tip of Ile de la Cité, lies Pont Neuf.
 While named “New Bridge,” Pont Neuf is the oldest stone bridge in Paris hailing from 1607.
 Five arches reach out from Ile de la Cité to the Left Bank while 7 arches stretch across to the Right Bank.
-This Paris street is not only a delight to stroll across, passing the statue of King Henri IV who inaugurated the bridge, but pop down to the Seine River and examine the faces looking back at you!
+This famous Paris street is not only a delight to stroll across, passing the statue of King Henri IV who inaugurated the bridge, but pop down to the Seine River and examine the faces looking back at you!

 Getting To This Paris Street: